Skip to content

 • AF_UNIX stream socket, created mode 0600 (owner only).

-• A connection's requests are dispatched concurrently — responses may arrive out of request order; match them by id.
+• The daemon dispatches a connection's requests concurrently.
+Responses can arrive out of request order.
+Match them by id.

 Authentication